apify/apify-docs/content/academy/apify_platform/publishing_actors_on_apify_store/publishing_your_actor.md

 ---
 title: Publishing your actor
 description: Prepare your actor for the Apify Store with a description and README file and learn how to make your actor available to the public.
-menuWeight: 1
+menuWeight: 4
 paths:
     - apify-platform/publishing-actors-on-apify-store/publishing-your-actor
 ---

 # [](#publishing-actor) Publishing your actor

-Before you make your actor public, it is important to write a good **Description** and **README** sections, so that users can understand what your actor does, how to configure its inputs, and what kind of output it returns.
+Before you make your actor public, it is important to make sure your actor has good **Description** and **README** sections so that users can understand what your actor does, how to configure its inputs, and what kind of output it returns.
+In this lesson, we will briefly go over each of the fields you have to fill in before publishing your actor.
+For more detailed information about [SEO and promotion]({{@link apify_platform/publishing_actors_on_apify_store/seo_and_promotion.md}})! and [how to write a comprehensive README]({{@link apify_platform/publishing_actors_on_apify_store/actor_readme.md}})!, check the previous lessons in this section of the academy.

 You can find the Title and description configurations by going to **Apify Console** → **Actors** → **My Actors** → **your-actor** → **Settings → Publication**

 ![Actor publication settings]({{@asset apify_platform/publishing_actors_on_apify_store/images/actor-publication-settings.webp}})

-Writing a complete and descriptive README can significantly increase your chances of convincing users to give your actors a try.
-Not only that, but you can also include popular keywords in text to increase the traffic to your actor's page.
-For more information on how you can **fine-tune your actor’s title, description, and Readme**, check our in-depth [SEO guide](https://docs.apify.com/actors/publishing/seo-and-promotion).

-Now, let’s move on to understand exactly how to add a description and README to your Apify actors.

 ## [](#description) Description